blampe/rreading-glasses/.github/ISSUE_TEMPLATE/bug_report.md

     - [ ] Yes
     - [ ] No

-  * If using a shared instance, have you waited a day for data to load?
+  * If using the shared instance, did you [create](https://github.com/blampe/rreading-glasses/issues/new/choose) a "refresh author" issue and wait a day for data to load?
     - [ ] Yes
     - [ ] No

 **Describe the bug**

 A clear and concise description of what the bug is.

 **Additional context**

-Please include any relevant author/book IDs.
+Please include all relevant author and book IDs.